 Division activities emphasize three main areas:

-In 1930, David T. Smith, MD, founded the infectious diseases program at Duke.
+In 1930, David T. Smith, MD, founded the Infectious Diseases program at Duke.
 As chairman of microbiology, he built a nationally recognized department and simultaneously lent his expertise to clinical problems.

-Norman F. Conant, MD, in Smith's group, built Duke's strong reputation in mycology.
-In 1959, Suydam Osterhout, MD, moved from the Rockefeller University to strengthen the clinical microbiology service, and in 1977, David Durack, MD, came to Duke from the University of Washington to become the first chief of the division.
+Norman F. Conant, MD, a trainee in Dr. Smith's group, became a world expert in medically relevant fungi, and he built Duke's strong institutional reputation in mycology.
+In 1959, Suydam Osterhout, MD, moved from the Rockefeller University to build the clinical microbiology service, and in 1977, David Durack, MD, came to Duke from the University of Washington to become the first chief of the new ID division.
+During Dr. Durack’s tenure as ID Division Chief, our faculty became national leaders in addressing the new HIV pandemic, as well as establishing well-recognized definitions for ID clinical syndromes such as the “Duke criteria” for infective endocarditis.

 Contact: